ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 **Range:** See text

-**Components:** V, S
+**Components:** V, S, M (See text)

 **Duration:** See text

-You manipulates the boundary between life and death.
+You manipulate the boundary between life and death.
 Causing one effect of your choosing:
-1. Targeting up to 5 creatures within 100 ft. and forces target to make a Constitution saving throw.
-On a failed save, the creature is shifted to the boundary of death, becoming unable to heal or be resurrected for the duration of 1 minute.
+1. As an action, you target up to 5 creatures within 100 ft. and force them to make a Constitution saving throw against your spell DC.
+On a failed save, the creature's destiny is shifted to the boundary of death, becoming unable to heal or be resurrected for the duration of 10 minutes.
 Any healing effects applied to the creature fail.
-At the end of each of its round, the creature takes 8d12 necrotic damage.
-If the creature is reduced to 0 hit points while affected by this spell, it cannot be revived by any means short of a Wish spell.
+At the end of each of its rounds, the creature takes 8d6 necrotic damage.
+If the creature is reduced to 0 hit points while affected by this spell, its soul is bound to the boundary of death and cannot be revived by any means short of a Wish spell cast with a 10th-level slot.
-2. You shift the boundary of life, reversing the soul of a fallen creature back to its body.
-As long as the target's demise is within 3 days, you can cast this spell to undo its death, returning it to the moment before it was killed, fully restored to life with all hit points.
-The creature's death and any associated events, such as disease or curse, are erased from time, as if they never occurred.
-After choosing this effect, you cannot use this spell again for 7 days.
+2. When you recognize a creature's hit points reach 0, you can cast this spell as a reaction to undo its death by shifting the boundary of life and death, returning it to the moment before it was killed, fully restored to life with all hit points.
+The creature's death and any associated events, such as its wounds, poison, diseases, and curses, are fully erased from time, as if they never occurred.
+3. You consume a petal from Saigyou Ayakashi's cherry blossom tree and open up the boundaries to search for a creature's soul - either fallen or alive.
+If the creature is dead, you restore it to life as per the True Resurrection spell, even if the soul is unwilling, trapped, or destroyed.
+If the creature is alive but its soul or body is trapped, you forcibly retrieve the soul or body, reuniting them at a location you choose within 100 feet of you.
+This effect cross planes and bypasses any barriers, wards, or spells that prevent resurrection or retrieval, including spells like imprisonment or trap the soul.
+The creature is restored to full health, and any conditions preventing its return are nullified, and ignores the normal limitations of resurrection spells, such as time since death or the condition of its soul or body.
+The casting time of this effect is 1 minute, then you must stay concentration to search for your target, for every minute, you trace back 1 year since the creature's demise or expand the spell's scan radius by 1,000 kilometers or cross into another plane of existence, the spell is wasted if you didn't manage to find the target within a day.

 #### Boundary of Space and Time
 *11th level Conjuration*